 He wanted to offer something different – a local London brewery that sourced and sold everything locally; including hops from Kent and malts from Wiltshire.

 Despite their growth and success, Sambrook’s Brewery faced sudden, significant challenges posed by COVID-19.
 The team at Sambrook’s Brewery reacted fast, seeing there was an opportunity to sell to individual customers, at their homes, during the crisis.

-Sambrook’s Brewery were up and running with us in just 2 days.
-They received support from the Implementation Team, who helped the team to get to grips with the system and also buy into the process.
+Sambrook’s Brewery was up and running with us in just 2 days.
+They received support from the Implementation Team, who helped the team get to grips with the system and also buy into the process.